MARTIMM/gnome-source-skim-tool/gnome-api2/gnome-pango/doc/md/Layout.md

 Sets the wrap mode.

-The wrap mode only has effect if a width is set on the layout with [method `$Pango`.Layout.set_width].
+The wrap mode only has effect if a width is set on the layout with `.set-width()`.
 To turn off wrapping, set the width to -1.

 The default value is %PANGO_WRAP_WORD.